-By waking up an hour before your child does, you can have your morning coffee in peace and take the time you need to wake up properly without rushing around trying to make breakfast and get dressed whilst your child clings to you for dear life!
+By waking up an hour before your child does, you can have your morning coffee in peace.
+Take the time you need to wake up properly.
+Do this without rush, trying to make breakfast and get dressed whilst your child clings to you for dear life!
 You’ll have the time to have a shower and get yourself ready for the day!
 If you are feeling up for it you can even do some yoga or a morning workout!
 If you are going to be waking up earlier, remember to try and sleep earlier, aim for 8 hours a night.

 2) Give yourself one night off per week.

 This doesn’t necessarily mean go out, giving yourself a night off can mean anything!
 Simply, don’t do the things you would usually do.
 When your child is in bed, leave the housework for a night, read a book, invite your friends over, have a bath!
 The point of a ‘night off’ is to do something you enjoy, which can be anything!

 When your child reaches the age of being too old for naps but still requires your constant attention, introduce quiet time.
 That way you can have some time to yourself.
 This can be anything, from letting them watch the TV in their room or setting up somewhere for them to quietly draw or read.
 If your child struggles with this, introduce incentives.

 There is no point in ‘me time’ if you are not doing something that actually allows you to relax.
 Whether that be sitting on your phone or working out!
 Some ideas for me time includes: going to the cinema, going to lunch with friends, taking a 20 minute walk through nature to collect your thoughts, having a bubble bath with your favourite music on, have a 20 minute power nap if you need it, catch up on some reading or TV, reconnect with an old friend, go for a drive, try a new recipe, go shopping for fun not as a chore, get a massage and turn your phone off!
 Unless it’s an emergency, don’t take any calls for an hour.